why i count birds (& why you should)

 I count birds because I cannot imagine being alone in my garden without them, or their songs.

 I count birds because even though they are virtually weightless—a robin weighs just 2.72 ounces, a black-and-white warbler a mere quarter or half an ounce—they can fly the length of a continent.
-And I count them and talk to them while I do so because they have personalities: some species are gregarious (like the pine grosbeaks), others aloof (the brown creeper), some raucous (crows and blue jays) and others genteel (a tree swallow, until you make one mad).
+And I count them and talk to them while I do so because they have personalities: Some species are gregarious (like the pine grosbeaks up top on my crabapple); others aloof (the brown creeper); some raucous (crows and blue jays), and others genteel (a tree swallow, until you make one mad by getting to close to its house full of nestlings).

 I count birds because knowing them brings me joy.

 Try it.
-(Or count insects or reptiles or amphibians or mammals or starts or anything that moves you.
+(Or count dragonflies or bumblebees or reptiles or amphibians or mammals or starts or anything that moves you.
 You can even count rain—true, go see what I mean.
 Whatever you count, do count.
 The people with PhDs simply cannot do it alone.)